Skip to main content

 GET /logs/count

-Example — count error logs in the last hour:
+Example — count ERROR logs in the last 24 hours:

 curl -G "https://api.crusoecloud.com/v1/projects/$project_id/logs/count" \